duruipeng/voice-translator/README.md

 # Welcome to your translation app 👋

-This is a serverless React Native (Expo)-based translation app for using the Google Cloud with Gemini 2.0 exp.
-You can make universal native apps for Android, iOS, and the web with JavaScript and React.
-It selected 3 APIs: Generative Language API, Cloud Speech-to-Text API, Cloud Text-to-Speech API.
-You can enable them on Google Cloud.
+This is a serverless React Native (Expo)-based translation app that uses the Gemini 2.0 experimental model with Google Cloud.
+It allows you to create universal native apps for Android, iOS, and the web using JavaScript and React.
+It utilizes three APIs: the Generative Language API, Cloud Speech-to-Text API, and Cloud Text-to-Speech API.
+You can enable these APIs on Google Cloud.

 ## Features
 - Speech-to-text transcription.